 - 1) Upon receiving verification of evacuation, begin to instruct team members in the procedure.
 If immediate need is NOT in your community area, assign team members to go to the affected area as directed by the Incident Manager.
-Team members assigned to the affected area will report to the affected area HA Nursing station to receive instruction. - 2) Remove residents from immediate danger (room of origin) to a safe zone. - 3) Remove all other residents from affected fire/danger zone to a safe zone beyond the fire door. - 4) Ensure team members use red evacuation tags on doors to indicate room is vacant and checked.
-If room is vacant, tag flap will be flipped up and placed on door frame to create a seal.
-If room is not vacant, Door marker not to be used. - 5) Complete head count of residents to ensure no residents have been missed. - 6) If fire or emergency is in your community area, obtain resident emergency lanyards from Emergency bag and assign team members to identify and tag each resident.
-Emergency Bag located under the 2nd floor Nursing Station desk.
-(Bag is RED with a BLACK bottom) - 7) Assist team members in your community area with safe evacuation of residents (transfers) as directed by IM.
-Each resident will be identified with their lanyard and a coloured sticker to identify which evacuation zone they are to go too. - 8) Remove MAR book from your community area to the designated triage area. (eMAR currently in use, if no eMAR then All MAR & Charts will be placed on mobile locking chart racks to be wheeled from building and sent to relocation sites.
-Carts kept in Med Rooms). - 9) If your community area is NOT being evacuated, assign team members to monitor residents, secure your community area, and go to triage area as assigned by IM.
-Assigned Team Members to keep residents calm, complete a head count of all residents.
-Resident count to be given to IM once completed.
-Team members assigned to Triage area are to assist as required and instructed by TN or IM.
+Incident Manager will direct runner as to the safest route to assist affected home area. - 2) Remove residents from immediate danger (room of origin) to a safe zone. - 3) Remove all other residents from affected fire/danger zone to a safe zone beyond the fire door. - 4) Ensure team members use red evacuation tags on doors to indicate room is vacant and checked.
+REMAR WHITE - Means room is checked and empty, REMAR RED - Means residents inside - 5) Complete head count of residents to ensure no residents have been missed. - 6) If fire or emergency is in your community area, obtain resident emergency identification lanyards from emergency Box and assign a team member to identify and tag each resident. - 7) Assist team members in your community area with safe evacuation of residents (transfers) as directed by IM. - 8) Remove MAR book from your community area to the designated triage area. - 9) If your community area is NOT being evacuated, assign team members to monitor residents, secure your community area, and go to triage area as assigned by IM.